changedown

 How tTcn-108his solution integrates with your editing environment in the following ways for collaborative workflows.cn-109

-• CriticMarkup services: cn-110 The CriticMarkup parser change detection and edit-boundary segmentation, while the footnote-native parser provides structured metadata extraction for attributed review (cn-111handles )cn-112responses agentic developer tools provide the orchestration framework for agent-driven editing workflows with full LINE:HASH (cn-113and )cn-114addressing.
+• CriticMarkup services: cn-110 The CriticMarkup parser handles change detection and edit-boundary segmentation, while the footnote-native parser provides structured metadata extraction for attributed review (cn-111responses)cn-112 and agentic developer tools provide the orchestration framework for agent-driven editing workflows with full LINE:HASH (cn-113addressing)cn-114.
 The parser resolves ambiguous anchors using the six-level matching cascadethe matching cascadecn-115.

 • Agentic developer tools: cn-116 The MCP tool server provides the orchestration framework for agent-driven editing workflows with full LINE:HASH addressing.

-• Generative AI with large languagecn-117 models: cn-118 Large language models power context-aware edit generation — the model reads full document statethe model reads full document statecn-119 via read_tracked_file before proposing attributed changesattributed changescn-120, enabling responses that go beyond scripted intents.
+• Generative AI with large languagecn-117 models: cn-118 Large language models power context-aware edit generation — the model reads full document statethe model reads full document statecn-119 via read_tracked_file before proposing attributed changesattributed changes,cn-120 cn-121enabling responses that go beyond scripted intents.

 Why this design matters